Home Remedies for Eczema / Dermatitis

 Choose filtered water if possible put it in a kettle and warm it up until it is between 190 and 203 degrees F (85 to 95 degrees C).
 You can tell when it is this hot just when the big bubbles start to come up.
 Put 1 to 2 teaspoons of oolong tea in a warmed up cup, pour the water over it and leave it for 3 to 4 minutes.
 Then enjoy your master piece, you're almost a master tea maker now

-Anyway you should drink about 1 liter per day to get results
+Anyway you should drink about 1 liter/ 1 quart per day to make this natural eczema treatment work

 Coconut oil